Fyodor Dostoevsky: Reputation

 Dostoevsky's books have been translated into more than 170 languages.
 The German translator Wilhelm Wolfsohn published one of the first translations, parts of Poor Folk, in an 1846–1847 magazine, and a French translation followed.
 French, German and Italian translations usually came directly from the original, while English translations were second-hand and of poor quality.
 The first English translations were by Marie von Thilo in 1881, but the first highly regarded ones were produced between 1912 and 1920 by Constance Garnett.
 Her flowing and easy translations helped popularise Dostoevsky's novels in anglophone countries, and Bakhtin's Problems of Dostoevsky's Creative Art (1929) (republished and revised as Problems of Dostoevsky's Poetics in 1963) provided further understanding of his style.

-Dostoevsky's works were interpreted in film and on stage in many different countries.
+Dostoevsky's works have been interpreted in film and on stage in many different countries.
 Princess Varvara Dmitrevna Obolenskaya was among the first to propose staging Crime and Punishment.
 Dostoevsky did not refuse permission, but he advised against it, as he believed that "each art corresponds to a series of poetic thoughts, so that one idea cannot be expressed in another non-corresponding form".
 His extensive explanations in opposition to the transposition of his works into other media were groundbreaking in fidelity criticism.
 He thought that just one episode should be dramatised, or an idea should be taken and incorporated into a separate plot.
 According to critic Alexander Burry, some of the most effective adaptions are Sergei Prokofiev's opera The Gambler, Leoš Janáček's opera From the House of the Dead, Akira Kurosawa's film The Idiot and Andrzej Wajda's film The Possessed.

 After the 1917 Russian Revolution, passages of Dostoevsky books were sometimes shortened, although only two books were censored: Demons and Diary of a Writer.
-His philosophy, particularly in Demons, was deemed anti-capitalist but also anti-Communist and reactionary.
+His philosophy, particularly in Demons, was deemed anti-capitalist but also anti-communist and reactionary.
 According to historian Boris Ilizarov, Stalin read Dostoevsky's The Brothers Karamazov several times.

 Works

 Dostoevsky's works of fiction include 16 novels and novellas, 16 short stories, and 5 translations.
-Many of his longer novels were first published in serialised form in literary magazines and journals.
-The years given below indicate the year in which the novel's final part or first complete book edition was published.
-In English many of his novels and stories are known by different titles.
+Many of his longer novels were first published in serialized form in literary magazines and journals.
+The years given below indicate the year in which the novel's final part or the first complete book edition was published.
+In English, many of his novels and stories are known by different titles.